-Marie Osmond Breaks Silence On New Hosting Gig On ‘The Talk:’ ‘I Am Thrilled to Now Call This My Day Job’
+Marie Osmond Breaks Silence On New Hosting Gig On ‘The Talk:’ ‘I Am Thrilled To Now Call This My Day Job’

 “It is such a joy for me to be joining The Talk in September.
 After guest co-hosting and appearing as a guest on the show throughout the years, I am thrilled to now call this my day job.”

+“I cannot wait to share this exciting new chapter with the viewers and the CBS family.”

 Additionally, the 59-year-old shared the exciting news with fans on her Instagram page and the photo has already garnered a ton of attention with over 4,000 likes in addition to 560 comments and growing.
-Of course, most fans chimed in to let Marie know that she’s thrilled be on board on the show.
+Of course, most fans chimed in to let Marie know that they’re thrilled that she’s going to be on the show.

 Radar Online also shares that Executive VP of daytime programs for CBS Entertainment and CBS Television Distribution Angelica McDaniel released a statement on behalf of the network, saying that after serving as a guest host over the past few years of the show, Marie seems to be the perfect addition to the CBS Family.
 McDaniel also praised Osmond’s storied career and all of her accomplishments personally and in showbiz.

 “Her willingness to be authentic and share personal triumphs and struggles with honesty in the hopes of helping others always resonates,” McDaniel shared.

 “I’m excited to kick off season 10 with the multitalented, dynamic Marie at The Talk table.”

 The timing could not be more perfect for Marie, who announced in April that she and her brother, Donny Osmond, would be leaving their popular Vegas show this coming November after 11 years.
 And last month, The Inquisitr shared that Sara Gilbert revealed to fans that she would be leaving the hit daytime show after nine seasons.